Reviews You Can Rely On

 Runs small

-The La Sportiva Ultra Raptor II Mid GTX is a trail running-inspired boot shoe that has been beefed to be one of the best all-terrain machines out there.
+The La Sportiva Ultra Raptor II Mid GTX is a trail running-inspired boot/shoe that has been beefed up to be one of the best all-terrain machines out there.
 With the comfort of a shoe and the support and traction of a boot, the Ultra Raptor punches well above its weight class.
 This is the hiking boot for you if you want the most capable cross-country footwear while also keeping weight down and prioritizing on-trail walking comfort — something that similarly capable, heavier-weight models don't always do a good job at.
+Chris notes, “I can't help myself.
+I feel compelled to venture off the trail and explore ridges and the shorelines of mountain lakes.
+These give me the ankle protection I want with the trim feel of a snug trail runner.
+Plus, the newly updated leather upper now makes them even better around poky sticks and sharp rocks.

-Our biggest complaint with the Ultra Raptor II Mid is the sizing: we had to reorder these boots in a half size larger than our normal street shoe size to achieve the right fit.
+Our biggest complaint with the Ultra Raptor II Mid is the sizing: One of our testers had to reorder these boots in a half size larger than our normal street shoe size to achieve the right fit, and our other tester agrees that most people will likely need to size up 1/2 size.
 We should also note that La Sportiva offers this boot in a wide version, so prospective users should be able to find the right fit armed with that knowledge.
-On the other hand, those with wide feet planning on treading trails that don't require high degrees of support may find the zero-drop Altra Lone Peak ALL-WTHR Mid 2 to be a comfortable fit.
+On the other hand, those with wide feet planning on treading trails that don't require high degrees of support may find the zero-drop Altra Lone Peak ALL-WTHR Mid 2 to be a particularly comfortable fit.

 Read more: La Sportiva Ultra Raptor II Mid GTX review